AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 milliseconds (an arbitrary period just for illustration) until the :ada:`Status` function result allows the loop to exit.
 If the device "hangs" the loop is never exited, but as you saw there are ways to address that possibility.
-When the code does not exit the loop the next point on the timeline is computed and the task executing the code then suspends, allowing the other tasks in the application to execute.
+When the code does not exit the loop, the next point on the timeline is computed and the task executing the code then suspends, allowing the other tasks in the application to execute.
-Eventually the next release point is reached and so the task becomes ready to execute again (and will, subject to priorities).
+Eventually, the next release point is reached and so the task becomes ready to execute again (and will, subject to priorities).

 But how long should the polling task suspend when awaiting the device?